 A Family Full of Bourbon Makers

-Liz and John’s sons both found their way back to the farm and are part of the family business today.
+Liz and Joe’s sons found their way back to the farm and are part of today’s family business.
 We found Joe inside one of the barns.
-We were just in time to see him open up one of the barrels to create a new blend.
+We were just waiting to see him open up one of the barrels to create a new blend.

-All of the bourbons age for five years before their testing.
-Liz and Joe have gone through rigorous training to be able to detect the slightest hints of flavors in the bourbon and grade it based on that.
+All of the bourbons age for five years before being tested.
+Liz and Joe have gone through rigorous training to detect the slightest hints of flavors in the bourbon and grade it based on that.

 Some of the varieties are blended to enhance their flavor.
-I watched as they popped the cork out of the barrel and the amber-colored liquid came pouring out, bringing a few bits of charred oak from inside the barrels with it.
+I watched as they popped the cork out of the barrel, and the amber-colored liquid poured out, bringing a few bits of charred oak from inside the barrels with it.

 Bourbon Straight From the Barrel

-It turns out we showed up at the right time to get a taste of the bourbon straight out of the barrel.
-While it burned a little at first, I almost instantly felt warm from my head to my toes!
+It turns out we showed up at the right time to taste the bourbon straight out of the barrel.
+While it initially burned a little, I almost instantly felt warm from my head to my toes!

-We continued our tour through an old barn that has been converted to a barrel storage facility and then into a new barn filled with row upon row upon row of brown barrels, waiting patiently for their time to be up.
+We continued our tour through an old barn that had been converted to a barrel storage facility and then into a new barn filled with rows upon rows of brown barrels, waiting patiently for their time to be up.

-Seeing the process from field to barrel had been interesting and I was excited to end the day back at the farmhouse tasting room.
-There I tried three different types of bourbon.
-With Liz’s help, I figured out how to sip the bourbon and to pick out the subtle hints of flavor and smells from the drink.
+Seeing the process from field to barrel had been interesting, and I was excited to end the day back at the farmhouse tasting room.
+There, I tried three different types of bourbon.
+With Liz’s help, I figured out how to sip the bourbon and pick out the subtle hints of flavor and smells from the drink.